 What concerns business owners most about the idea of emotional vulnerability is that it could impact the overall professionalism of the business.

 If it’s not practiced, there’s the risk that employees’ feelings will be bottled up.
-Eventually, these bottled-up feelings can overflow and harm the business, causing employees to walk out on their jobs over something that could have been prevented if healthy communication had occurred.
+Eventually, these bottled-up feelings can overflow and harm the business, causing employees to walk out on their jobs (and leave a scathing review on Glassdoor) over something that could have been prevented if healthy communication had occurred.

 “When an employee can share their emotions and make their coworkers aware of any important information, the workplace dynamic will be stronger.
-Employees can work better together as a team when they connect emotionally,” declares Synthia Brooks, business writer at State of writing review and Boom Essays.
+Employees can work better together as a team when they connect emotionally.”– Synthia Brooks, business writer at State of writing review and Boom Essays

 Because it encourages employees to come forward and open up rather than be quietly disgruntled, emotional vulnerability can lead to feedback that will improve the overall atmosphere of the workplace.